LLNL/PnMPI/README.md

 -----------------------
 You will need to set one environment variable to run PnMPI:

-  * `PNMPI_LIB_PATH` should be set to the full path to the `lib/pnmpi-modules` directory in your PnMPI installation directory.
-This enables the runtime to find its modules.
+  * `PNMPI_LIB_PATH` should be set to the full path to the PnMPI modules directory.
+If not set, the default path of your installation directory will be used.
   * `PNMPI_CONF` should be set to the full to the path of the PnMPI configuration file to be used.
   * `PNMPI_BE_SILENT` will silence the PnMPI banner.
 For benchmark purposes you